 But of course, for the previous 2 years while I’d been struggling, failing & learning I was attending lots of conferences & seminars, networking events and masterminds.
 I was meeting a LOT of people.
 I was also booking speakers for my networking group and would get to know them over a drink afterwards.
-Once I realised that I did know more people than I thought I actually adopted a more formal “JV strategy” that year and grew my mailing list form 300 to 1800 in just 3 weeks and I sold 81 places on my programme.
+Once I realised that I did know more people than I thought, I actually adopted a more formal “JV strategy” that year and grew my mailing list from 300 to 1800 in just 3 weeks.
+I sold 81 places on my programme!

 Selling out my first group mentoring programme

-All of the significant growth I’ve seen in my business over the years has come as a result of personal connections with real life people.
-Some of these people I met online to begin with, but made sure I took the relationship offline and got to know them in person.
+All of the significant growth I’ve seen in my business over the years has come as a result of personal connections with people in real life circumstances.
+Some of these people I met online to begin with, but I also made sure I took the relationship offline to get to know them in person.

 And how did I make those connections?
 Mostly I put my shoes and coat on and I left the house!

-But I was doing a consistent 6 figures in turnover year on year for 3 full years before I adopted online marketing approaches – and when I did I did it in a strategic, consistent way rather than a “hit & miss and hope something sticks” approach.
-I also understand that my online marketing is a “slow burn” kind of strategy, rather than a “quick win” because it takes that bit longer to win trust and build relationships online.
+But I was doing a consistent 6 figures in turnover, year on year for 3 full years before I adopted online marketing approaches – and when I did I did it in a strategic, consistent way rather than a “hit & miss and hope something sticks” approach.
+I also understand that my online marketing is a “slow burn” kind of strategy, rather than a “quick win” because it takes that bit longer to build trust and nurture relationships online.